-Over the Christmas holiday in 1975, I rode it to Phoenix and back ending up being caught in a snow storm west of Santa Fe, NM.
+Over the Christmas holiday in 1975, I rode it to Phoenix and back to see my friend Phil who had accompanied me on my ride to New Mexico and ended up being caught in a snow storm west of Santa Fe, NM.
 After picking it up twice from being blown over on icy roads, I gave up and went back to Albuquerque, flew home and then rode it back to Denver the next weekend when the high was about 10 degrees.
+Unfortunately I left my winter gloves in the taxi on the way to the Denver airport, so I rode with my summer weight gloves.
+I had to keep my hands in the pockets of my down jacket so my hands didn’t get frost byte and leaned my torso to get the bike around the corners.
 I learned that even with a faring, down jacket and down pants, the wind chill at 60 MPH on a 10 degree day will suck the heat right out of you.
 I got to know many coffee shops on the way to Denver.

 I met my future wife while riding this bike and we had our first date on a cold February night when she rode on the back with me out into the wheat fields east of Denver.
 Later that year I road raced it in MRA races held at various tracks in Colorado.

 In 1976, I decided to go to graduate school.
 But before I did, I rode it from Los Alamos, NM to New Haven, CT and back again logging my first 1,000 mile day.

 After we got married, my wife and I rode together as much as circumstance allowed as she had gotten her own BMW, an R75/5.
 For the last 35 years, both my wife and the bike have been “keepers”. 🙂